cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 title: Debugging
 ---

-In this lab, you will continue to master debugging techniques for your applications.
+In this lab, you will use the CF CLI to view an app's logs, as well as to find out what Cloud Foundry itself thinks is happening to your app.

 ## Push a buggy app